cuiyuebing/FAR/README.md

 - [Beyond Parity: Fairness Objectives for Collaborative Filtering (NIPS'17)](https://arxiv.org/pdf/1705.08804) Sirui Yao, Bert Huang (Virginia Tech)
   **Task**: CF-based recommendation.
-  **Previous work**: Demographic parity (the metric, but is only suitable when preference is unrelated to sensitive features), equal opportunity (basis of this paper)
+  **Previous works**: Demographic parity (the metric, but is only suitable when preference is unrelated to sensitive features), equal opportunity (basis of this paper)
   **Challenges**: In recommendation problems preferences are related to sensitive features.
   **Key ideas**: Define four new metrics to measure unfairness in CF: value unfairness, absolute unfairness, underestimation unfairness, overestimation unfairness and add them as penalty to loss function for optimization.
   (1) Bias exists even reconstruction error is not high (verify challenge).